kaiyuma94/eduscenario_prompts/README.md

 ## Structure

-This repository will contain various prompts categorized by subject, topic, or any other relevant classification.
+This repository will contain various prompts categorized by learning unit.